wjang96/wjang96.github.io/_posts/2023-08-28-Exploring Singapore private property transactions with URA API Part 3.markdown

 ## 6. Convert x y coordinates to lat long coordinates
 I make use of a open source python script to do so.
-You may check out the script over here: [github repository][gitrepo] Firstly, generate a separate csv as input file for SVY21.py script
+You may check out the script over here: [github repository][gitrepo]
 ```python
 # generate a separate csv as input file for SVY21.py script
 # to convert x y coordinates to lat long coordinates